 Dr. DeJong points out some of the problems caused by using such terms.
 “First, using these catchall terms obscures important differences between producers, distributors, and vendors.”
 It also masks important differences between beer, wine and spirits (liquor) producers.
 They are often at odds over public policy and other matters.

 - Operations in alcohol monopoly and non-monopoly states.

 And the list goes on and on.

 The so-called alcohol industry is highly fragmented.
-It has many conflicting interests and is unable to speak with one voice.
+It has many conflicting interests.
+So it’s unable to speak with one voice.
 There’s really no such thing as “the alcohol industry” or “Big Alcohol.”
 Using these terms may be useful for stirring up emotions.
 But it’s highly inaccurate…even deceptive.

 Yet many well-meaning activists strongly oppose any collaboration with “the enemy.”
 They think that drinking is bad.
 And that those who produce, distribute and retail drinks are bad.
 So they cut off their nose to spite their faces.